prividentity/PrivateIdentity-Oldd/Home.md

 Users interact with the Private Identity solution using a massively scalable, convenient, browser-based experience powered by Google Tensorflow® that operates on more than 90% of all browsers, platforms and devices.
 The Web client does not require on-device training, expensive hardware, GPUs or specialized cameras.

 The Private Identity recognition algorithm uses two Deep Neural Networks (DNNs) per biometric modality and a set of helper DNNs for biometric acquisition.
 The algorithm acquires biometrics and FHE transforms using the following solutions:
-Private Identity MFA™ provides a massively scalable Web browser client for user identification, authentication and Account Recovery;
+* Cloud Biometric MFA provides a massively scalable Web browser client for user identification, authentication and Account Recovery;
-Encryption Engine™ provides a cross-platform, elastic high-throughput AI/ML/FHE transformation service that runs anywhere;
+* Encryption Engine provides a cross-platform, elastic high-throughput AI/ML/FHE transformation service that runs anywhere;
-Private Identity Search™ provides a polynomial, sub-second massively scalable, elastic high-throughput AI/ML/FHE identification service that runs anywhere.
+* Cloud Biometric Search provides a polynomial, sub-second massively scalable, elastic high-throughput AI/ML/FHE identification service that runs anywhere.

 <br/>